Jan-Stepien/hot-movies/README.md

 ## Technical implementation

 The project was written following the 4 layer structure of: service, repository, bloc and ui layer.
 Services and repositories were split into separate flutter packages to enable reusability and developer experience.
+Packages can be found in [packages directory](https://github.com/Jan-Stepien/hot-movies/tree/main/packages).